We’ve all seen them: The Facebook ad so bad, it brought tears to your eyes.

 Any successful Facebook ad strategy incorporates a graphic (i.e. video, static image, carousel) that grabs the user’s attention.

 Besides being eye-catching, the visual should also relate to the brand or promotion.

-Instead, include a visual aid that supports the objective of your Facebook ad strategy.
+Include a visual aid that supports the objective of your Facebook ad strategy.